Secondary disabilities may not be the first thing that comes to mind while filing your VA compensation claim, but they

-This means that a service-connected illness (such as PTSD for example) or injury caused another illness or injury.
+This means that a service-connected illness (such as PTSD for example) or injury caused another illness, mental health condition or injury.
 For example, diabetes is one of the most common service-connected illnesses.

 If a veteran with diabetes develops complications from diabetes such as stroke, kidney failure, peripheral neuropathy, vascular disease, hypertension, migraines, other cardiovascular issues, etc., they could then claim those conditions as secondary to a service-connected disability.

-There must be evidence that the service connected disability directly caused the secondary illness or injury.
-So, you cannot claim that diabetes caused Parkinson’s Disease or a traumatic brain injury, but you can claim it caused blindness or loss of a limb if you have evidence showing the diagnosis and progression.
+There must be evidence that the service-connected disability directly caused the secondary illness, injury, or medical condition.
+So, you cannot claim that diabetes mellitus caused Parkinson’s Disease or a traumatic brain injury, but you can claim it caused blindness, high blood pressure, or loss of a limb if you have evidence showing the diagnosis and progression.
 Keep in mind that most primary health conditions you’ll find on VA.gov have common conditions and common secondary illnesses that are regularly associated with them.